-I pretty much spent 6 months of 2011 grieving, crying myself asleep each night as I came to terms with the fact that I had lost the only woman I had ever truly loved.
+I pretty much spent 6 months grieving, crying myself asleep each night as I came to terms with the fact that I had lost the only woman I had ever truly loved.
 It was a deeply humbling experience.

 My friends, concerned about my well-being, advised me to do whatever it took to forget her, but I didn’t know how to… and to be honest I didn’t want to.
 I loved her too damn much.

 Eventually, I jumped on an airplane and went to see her.